Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Baseline Decomposition Methods

 In addition, it is crucial to make a good selection of the $\width{i}_{\max}$ values.
 In this paper, they are selected by uniformly partitioning the suitable range of aspect ratios (widest and tallest possible packing), and calculating the dimensions given area estimate $\LBarea{\block{i}}$.
 Altogether, a feasible packing variant with maximum width $\width{i}_{\max, q}$ is obtained by solving the following packing problem with a strip-packing-like objective:

-This is done for each block and each variant $q$.
+This is done for each block type and each variant $q$.
 The no-overlap and boundary constraints \cref{eq:a1,eq:a2,eq:a3} are enforced by the relevant MILP and CP constraints of \cref{sec:milp,sec:cp} for the chosen formalism.
-Note that there are no block occurrences in such a single-block model, since they were replaced by packing variants from the child blocks; yet, each ``block occurrence rectangle'' of the same child block $\block{i'}$ still has to use the same identical variant.
+Note that there are no block occurrences in such a single-block model, since they were replaced by packing variants from the child block types; yet, each ``block occurrence rectangle'' of the same child block type $\block{i'}$ still has to use the same identical variant.

-Since we are mostly interested in obtaining good solutions in a reasonable amount of time, we need to divide such a pre-defined time limit $T$ among all blocks of the instance in the following manner:
+Since our objective is to obtain high-quality solutions within a limited computational budget, we assume that a fixed total time $T$ is available for solving the entire instance.
+This budget must be distributed among all block types.
+One possible allocation strategy, which we adopt in this paper, is to distribute time proportionally to the number of objects.
+Specifically, the computation time $\tau(\block{i})$ allocated to $\block{i}$ is defined as:

+This heuristic allocates more time to block types containing a larger number of objects, which are expected to be more computationally demanding.
+Such an approach has also been used in the context of integrated circuit placement \citep{xu-placement}.
+The experimental results reported in \cref{exp:single-level} show that, for both MILP and CP solvers, solution quality deteriorates as the number of rectangles increases when the time limit is fixed.
+Finally, the allocated time $\tau(\block{i})$ is uniformly divided among the packing variants of $\block{i}$ described earlier.
+We emphasize that this proportional allocation is a design choice, and alternative strategies could also be considered.

-The more ``complex'' the block, the proportionally more time is allocated; this should achieve a similar block quality across the entire instance. $\tau(\block{i})$ is then uniformly divided between each packing variant of $\block{i}$, as the authors outlined in \citet{xu-placement}.
-Together, this Bottom-Up approach is referred to as $\texttt{BU}_N$, where $N$ is the number of packing variants generated for each block with the exception of the top block.
+Overall, this Bottom-Up approach is referred to as $\texttt{BU}_N$, where $N$ is the number of packing variants generated for each block type with the exception of the top block type.
 Note that more complex time management and variant generation strategies could be employed.
-Finally, any solver could be used to solve the isolated single-block packing problem that is encountered for each block and packing variant.
+Finally, any solver could be used to solve the isolated single-block packing problem that is encountered for each block type and packing variant.
 We elaborate on the choice of the solver in \cref{sec:experiments}.
 This also means that the solution provided by heuristics in \cref{sec:heuristic} could be directly used as a feasible packing variant, without explicitly utilizing any MILP or CP solver.
-This fully heuristic variant of Bottom-Up is denoted as \texttt{HEUR} in \cref{sec:experiments}.
+This fully heuristic variant of the Bottom-Up approach is denoted as \texttt{HEUR} in \cref{sec:experiments}.
+Note that the solution obtained with $\texttt{HEUR}$ is used to warm-start monolithic models of \cref{sec:desc}.

 The Bottom-Up works very well despite its simplicity.
 However, it cannot reason which packing variants would be useful at the top node.
 To counter this weakness, Bottom-Up needs to generate multiple variants to ensure one of them actually works well.
 This wastes computation time (by investigating useless variants) and requires additional control by the user (how many/which variants, time management, etc.).
 This motivated us to develop a more informed decomposition method, which could outperform the Bottom-Up baseline.